 Who participates?

-The Taxonomy operates via an Arizona Taxonomy Committee (ATC).
+The Taxonomy is managed by the Arizona Taxonomy Committee (ATC).
 The ATC is the committee responsible for the development, maintenance and dissemination of the "Arizona Dictionary and Taxonomy of Human Services".
-Members of the ATC include seven different state agencies, county, city, area agencies on aging, united ways, and planners with the councils of government.

 How can a new or revised service be added?